Pokute/TopGeorgist/Goals.md

 * Work lifecycle.
 	* Q: What creates works?
-	* Q: How are works terminated?
+		* Maybe manual?
-		* Are they terminated on completion?
+		* Goals?
-		* When we want one hammer, it doesn't work that we just go and make infinite amount of them...
-Something has to terminate the work.
+	* Works are terminated on completion.
-	* Creating a new work for each minimal amont of work is feels very inefficient.
+	* Q: Creating a new work for each minimal amont of work is feels very inefficient.
 I don't mind being inefficient, but I don't think making possibly tens of new, single-tick works per tick for each player seems overkill.
 	* Goals could control many work lifespans if they don't make multiple works.

 # Other concerns